DmitryUlyanov/Multicore-TSNE/README.md

 ```

 Pip installation does not copy `.so` file for some reason (experts wanted).
 Tested with both Python 2.7 and 3.5 (conda) and Ubuntu 14.04.
 Never tested on MacOS, something similar to [this](https://github.com/RobeDM/LIBIRWLS#compiling-1) should be done for successful compilation.
+Also read this [issue](https://github.com/DmitryUlyanov/Multicore-TSNE/issues/1).

 ### Run